-It has never been more important for contracting parties to be able to execute an agreement without being in the same room.
-Fortunately, executing a commercial transaction online is becoming more efficient and secure as the law continues to embrace technological advances, including electronic signatures (or e-signatures).
-Although e-signatures have gained increasing acceptance as a quick, efficient way to enter into a legally binding agreement, they should not be taken lightly.
+It has never been more important to be able to execute an agreement without being in the same room.
+Fortunately, executing a commercial transaction online is becoming more efficient and secure.
+The law continues to embrace technological advances, including electronic signatures (or e-signatures).
+Although e-signatures are a quick, efficient way to enter into a legally binding agreement, their use should not be taken lightly.
 For example, e-signatures:

 - Are only appropriate for transactions where each party has agreed to conduct the transaction electronically.